Azure/azure-webpubsub/docs/concepts/service-internals.md

 <a name="event_handler"></a>

 ### Event handler
 The event handler handles the upcoming client events.
 Event handlers need to be registered and configured in the service through portal or Azure CLI beforehand so that when a client event is triggered, the service can identify if the event is expected to be handled or not.
 For public preview, we use `PUSH` mode to invoke the event handler: that the event handler as the server side, exposes public accessible endpoint for the service to invoke when the event is triggered.
 It acts as a **webhook**.

+Service delivers client events to the upstream webhook using the [CloudEvents HTTP protocol](https://github.com/cloudevents/spec/blob/v1.0.1/http-protocol-binding.md).

-It leverages [CloudEvents HTTP protocol binding](https://github.com/cloudevents/spec/blob/v1.0.1/http-protocol-binding.md) and the detailed protocol is described in [WebPubSub CloudEvents Protocol](./service-to-server-cloudevents.md), for every event, it formulates an HTTP POST request to the registered upstream and expects an HTTP response.
+For every event, it formulates an HTTP POST request to the registered upstream and expects an HTTP response.

+The data sending from the service to the server is always in CloudEvents `binary` format.

 ![Event PUSH](../images/event_push.png)

+#### Upstream and Validation

+Event handlers need to be registered and configured in the service through portal or Azure CLI beforehand so that when a client event is triggered, the service can identify if the event is expected to be handled or not.
+For public preview, we use `PUSH` mode to invoke the event handler: that the event handler as the server side, exposes public accessible endpoint for the service to invoke when the event is triggered.
+It acts as a **webhook** **upstream**.

+When configuring the webhook endpoint, the URL can use `{event}` parameter to define an URL template.
+The service calculates the value of the webhook URL dynamically when the client request comes in.
+For example, when a request `/client/hubs/chat` comes in, with a configured event handler URL pattern `http://host.com/api/{event}` for hub `chat`, when the client connects, it will first POST to this URL: `http://host.com/api/connect`.
+This can be extremely useful when a PubSub WebSocket client sends custom events, that the event handler helps dispatch different events to different upstreams.
+Please NOTE that the `{event}` parameter is not allowed in the URL domain name.

+When setting up the event handler upstream through Azure portal or CLI, the service follows the [CloudEvents abuse protection](https://github.com/cloudevents/spec/blob/v1.0/http-webhook.md#4-abuse-protection) to validate the upstream webhook.
+The `WebHook-Request-Origin` request header is set to the service domain name `xxx.webpubsub.azure.com`, and it expects the response having header `WebHook-Allowed-Origin` to contain this domain name.

+When doing the validation, the `{event}` parameter is resolved to `validate`.
+For example, when trying to set the URL to `http://host.com/api/{event}`, the service tries to **OPTIONS** a request to `http://host.com/api/validate` and only when the response is valid that the configure can be set successfully.

+For now , we do not support [WebHook-Request-Rate](https://github.com/cloudevents/spec/blob/v1.0/http-webhook.md#414-webhook-request-rate) and [WebHook-Request-Callback](https://github.com/cloudevents/spec/blob/v1.0/http-webhook.md#413-webhook-request-callback).

 #### Authentication between service and webhook
 1. Anonymous mode